manell0/MileStone-1-Couronne/README.md

 2. After installation, restart the browser.
 3. Log into [GitHub or create an account](https://github.com/).
 4. Locate the GitHub Repository.
 5. Click the green "GitPod" button in the top right corner of the repository.
-This will trigger a new gitPod workspace to be created from the code in github where you can work locally.
+This will trigger a new GitPod workspace to be created from the code in GitHub where you can work locally.

 How to run this project within a local IDE, such as VSCode: